githubEdit

 Contributing to Mermin

 Thank you for your interest in contributing to Mermin!
-This guide will help you understand our contribution process and how to get your changes successfully merged.
+This guide explains the contribution process and how to get changes merged successfully.

 Getting Started

-2. Browse existing issues on GitHub Issues to find something to work on
+2. Browse existing issues on GitHub Issuesarrow-up-right to find something to work on.

 Finding Something to Work On